szhorvat/IGraphM/README.md

  - A flat namespace structure is used.
 Functions from ``IGraphM`Utilities` `` have been moved to ``IGraphM` ``.
  - Renamed `"MultipleEdges"` option to `MultiEdges` for convenient typing and auto-completion.
  - Renamed `IGMinSeparators` to `IGMinimumSeparators`.
  - Renamed `IGMakeLattice` to `IGSquareLattice`.
 The name `IGMakeLattice` works, but it is deprecated.
- - Removed graphlet functions due to [a long-time unresolved bug in the igraph C core](https://github.com/igraph/igraph/issues/869).

 Other changes: